 The Board of Directors has determined that none of the members of the Audit Committee are "interested persons" as defined in Section 2(a)(19) of the Investment Company Act.
-The Audit Committee is comprised of independent members, all of whom meet the independence requirements of the NASDAQ Stock Market and the rules of the SEC.
-The Board of Directors has determined that Ross B. Kenzie is an Audit Committee financial expert (as defined by SEC regulations) (see Mr. Kenzie's relevant work experience in the table under "Information Regarding Directors, Nominees for Directors, and Officers").
+The Audit Committee is comprised of Independent Directors, all of whom meet the independence requirements of the NASDAQ Stock Market and the rules of the SEC.
+The Board of Directors has determined that Ross B. Kenzie is an Audit Committee financial expert (as defined by SEC regulations) (see Mr. Kenzie's relevant work experience is described in the table under "Information Regarding Directors, Nominees for Directors, and Executive Officers").